Sellout! Coon! Uncle Tom!

 There is sufficient historical evidence to support Blacks’ skepticism of today’s US Grand Old Party.
 It can also be argued that the Democratic Party has dropped the ball and shifted its focus and message to identity politics, which often benefit those already in power.
 Even so, intellectual self-respect should encourage an openness to contrasting and divergent viewpoints.

 Casting aspersions and denigrating another human being because of political differences is self-defeating and perpetuates division.
 In the long term, no people group can effectively achieve its aims, whatever those aims may be, if they lack the capacity or desire to work together.
-As a collective group, regardless of one’s race or ethnicity, we must unite in a spirit of open-mindedness to confront all forms injustice and inequity.
+As a collective group, regardless of one’s race or ethnicity, we must unite in a spirit of open-mindedness to confront all forms of injustice and inequity.

 Express deference to any political party should never stand in the way of social progress.
 Yes, we are different, but acknowledging our differences is what makes us compelling, unique and powerful.
 Our differences, which compliment each other’s humanity, serve as the overarching element of change.